datasci611/bios611-projects-fall-2019-caoyr03/project_3/README.md

 ## Method

-Python, R, Make will be implemented.
+Python, R, are be implemented.
+The project is organized modularly, with Make as the workflow manager.
+Docker is used to define execution environments appropriately.

 ## Dataset